ggarillot/nnhAnalysis/processor/README.md

 ## Output variables

+The Marlin processor will simultaneously output variables for the &nu;&nu;h (h &rarr; b bbar) and the &nu;&nu;h (h &rarr; WW* &rarr; qqqq) channels.
+The variables specific to the &nu;&nu;h (h &rarr; b bbar) channel are reconstructed using the 2-jet reconstruction, the 2-jets are identified as the two b quarks.
+The variables specific to the &nu;&nu;h (h &rarr; WW* &rarr; qqqq) channel are reconstructed using the 4-jet reconstruction.
+Amongst the 6 different jet pairings, the di-jet that has its mass closest to the true mass of the W boson is identified as the on-shell W boson and the two remaining jets are identified as the off-shell W* boson.
+The common variables to these two channels (higgs mass, energy...) are reconstructed using all the visible particles, minus isolated leptons and photons (the jet reconstruction is done on all particles minus isolated leptons and photons).

 This is the list of the variables that are written in the output ROOT file:
 - ``processID`` : processID of the event
 - ``event`` : event number (for debugging)